linode/docs/docs/guides/web-servers/nginx/using-openresty/index.md

 ## What Is OpenResty?

-[OpenResty](https://openresty.org/en/) is a web server platform that extends on NGINX.
+[OpenResty](https://openresty.org/en/) is a web server platform that extends NGINX.
 OpenResty includes its own enhanced version of NGINX along with an enhanced LuaJIT compiler.
 And it comes prepackaged with a selection of NGINX modules and Lua libraries for enhanced web application hosting.

 OpenResty has been designed and ready-made for scaling web applications.
 The collection of included features gives you an easier path to scaling your server and adding dynamic services and gateways.

 ### OpenResty vs NGINX vs Apache: What Are the Differences?

 OpenResty competes in a space with popular tools like NGINX and Apache.
-What makes OpenResty a compelling alternative to these tools?

-Compared to NGINX, OpenResty is essentially a straight upgrade.
-OpenResty takes the NGINX core and adds to it a LuaJIT compiler for running Lua scripts in the server configuration.
-Along with that, OpenResty bundles a collection of useful add-ons for hosting web applications.
+OpenResty inherits the NGINX core and adds to it a LuaJIT compiler for running Lua scripts in the server configuration to greatly increase the amount of concurrent connections a single NGINX server can handle.
+Additionally, OpenResty bundles a collection of useful NGINX components for hosting web applications, including modules for interacting with Redis, Postgres, MySQL, and Memcached in a non-blocking fashion.

-Essentially, OpenResty gives you all of the benefits of NGINX with additional features to jump-start using the platform for web applications.
+OpenResty is meant to allow your entire app within NXINGX.
 This makes OpenResty ideal for most web application hosting and especially so when you are looking to start scaling up your server.

-That said, some use cases do not take advantage of the extra features of OpenResty.
-Your web application, for instance, may not need the additional NGINX modules, or Lua scripting offered by OpenResty.
-Such cases do not warrant changing over to OpenResty from NGINX, although they can still operate on OpenResty's NGINX core.
+However, there are some use cases that do not take advantage of the extra features of OpenResty.
+For instance, your web application may not need the additional NGINX modules, or Lua scripting offered by OpenResty.
+Such cases do not warrant changing over to OpenResty from NGINX, although they could still operate on OpenResty's NGINX core.

 Since OpenResty is essentially an enhanced version of NGINX, comparisons between NGINX and Apache apply to OpenResty vs Apache.
 Thus, you can learn more about how it would compare with Apache through our guide [A Comparison of the NGINX and Apache Web Servers](/docs/guides/comparing-nginx-and-apache-web-servers/).

 ## How to Install OpenResty

-OpenResty maintains official packages for most major Linux distributions and can be most straightforwardly installed using your system's package manager.
+OpenResty maintains official packages for most major Linux distributions and are usually found using your system's package manager.

-The next sections show you how to set up your system's package manager with the OpenResty repository and install OpenResty from there.
+In cases where your package manager does not include OpenResty, the next sections show you how to add the OpenResty repository to your existing package manager and install OpenResty.
 Navigate to the section matching your system's distribution, and follow the steps to complete the installation.

 Looking for additional Linux distributions?
 Likely you can find a relevant distribution covered on OpenResty's [official Linux installation](https://openresty.org/en/linux-packages.html) page.